- Accident date

 - the vessel should be able to measure the amount of hydrogen present in the holds.

 In the event of rapid oxidation of the cargo, the main risk is that of explosion if the vessel is unable to evacuate the hydrogen produced.
 The other risk is the weakening of the ship's structures due to the effect of heat.
 This can lead to the destruction of the ship, causing the bunker fuel to be released into the sea.

 On 12 September, the Adamandas entered the French territorial waters of Reunion and requested permission to berth at the Port des Galets so as to inert the holds with nitrogen.
 During prior inspection in the estuary, the assessment team reported a very high temperature.
 Furthermore, the ship did not have an evaporator onboard, which was needed to inert the holds, nor was one available on the island.
-The vessel was ordered to remain anchored in front of the port of Possession and to aerate the holds to reduce the
+The vessel was ordered to remain anchored in front of the port of Possession and to aerate the holds to reduce the hydrogen content.

 On 16 September, the Reunion authorities gave the captain formal notice to reduce the temperature to a suitable level for berthing in the port.
 Over the following days, the holds continued to be ventilated, although the problem was not resolved as the temperature reached 300°C.

 On 18 September, the order was given to defuel, leaving only the fuel needed to manoeuvre, meaning the removal of around 470 tonnes of IFO 180 and 50 tonnes of diesel, within 24 hours.
 The pump rate of the onboard pump (5 m³/h) was too low for the timeframe imposed.
 Meanwhile, the French authorities reported that no pump suitable for the pumping operation existed on the island.